cloudcreate-dk/essentials-project/README.md

 ## Advanced Components
 See: [Essentials Components](components/README.md) for information about **components** such as `EventStore`, `EventSourced Aggregates`, `FencedLocks`, `DurableQueues`, `DurableLocalCommandbus`, `Inbox` and `Outbox`
+Also includes Spring Boot auto-configuration modules for Postgresql and MongoDB.

 ## Essentials modules
 ![Essentials modules overview](Essentials.jpg)